connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/subtree_of_another_tree.md

 ## Optimization Discussion

-Your solution has a subtle optimization:
+The solution has a subtle optimization:
 ```python
 if node.val == subRoot.val:
     is_subtree = self.isSameTree(node, subRoot)